-The current superintendent is Dr. Janet Dickinson, was named to that position in 2015.
+The current superintendent is Dr. Janet Dickinson, who was named to that position in 2015.
 Since her appointment, ASD has added a new culinary arts program, horticulture program, and opened the new Arkansas Deaf Career Center.
 Students continue to thrive in an educational environment that celebrates learning and provides a wide array of extracurricular opportunities.
-Students participate in varsity boys and girls basketball teams, football, volleyball, Special Olympics, track and cheerleading.
-Students also compete in an Academic Bowl, art competitions and other celebrations of academic achievement.
+Students participate in varsity boys and girls basketball teams, football, volleyball, Special Olympics, track, and cheerleading.
+Students also compete in an Academic Bowl, art competitions, and other celebrations of academic achievement.

 ASD's Historical Museum is open from 9:00 am - 2:00 pm

 and on other days by appointment.